karlstolley/te/syllabus/_projects/project-02.md

     description: >
       Include Google Drive share links to all of the following deliverables, or better yet, a single Google Drive share link pointing to an organized folder containing all of the deliverables.
-      The required memos can be written right in the body of your email, however:
+      The required memos can be written right in the body of your email, however be sure to include links to:
     details:
       - >
         A content audit of all of a project’s technical manual pages, and its accompanying website.